May 2013

 Oliver's article this quarter discusses the best supporting methods for your camera including the use of tripods, monopods, bean bags and a few other useful tricks of the trade.

 Bird Art & Photography is a quarterly publication which encompasses the beauty of birds taken through the different medium.
-For more details on subscribing then please click here or for a one-off copy of the magazine then please click here.

 October 2010